bitnami/charts/bitnami/kafka/README.md

 Note: You need to know in advance the node ports that will be exposed so each Kafka broker advertised listener is configured with it.

 The pod will try to get the external ip of the node using `curl -s https://ipinfo.io/ip` unless `externalAccess.service.domain` is provided.

+Following the aforementioned steps will also allow to connect the brokers from the outside using the cluster's default service (when `service.type` is `LoadBalancer` or `NodePort`).
+Use the property `service.externalPort` to specify the port used for external connections.

 ### Sidecars